 finishing the necktie involves lying down on the shoulder of your top arm side.
 This puts your belly behind the opponent’s head.
 It provides a source of immense pressure as well as adding a twisting motion to the neck.
 The leg in half guard is something you actually need to finish, as it crunches and twits your opponent up even further.

 BJJ Necktie Variations

 In terms of the neck-crank conundrum let’s make something clear, rule-wise.
-Any and all neck cranking stemming from BJJ neckties submissions is not grounds for a disqualification.
-These submissions are primarily chokes, constricting the carotid arteries to block blood supply to the brain.
-So, any cranking effects are the same as a badly placed rear naked choke.
+Any and all neck cranking stemming from BJJ neckties submissions is not grounds for disqualification.
+These submissions are primarily chokes, constricting the carotid arteries to block the blood supply to the brain.
+So, any cranking effects are the same as a badly placed Rear Naked Choke.
 They’re legal and more of a side-effect.
 This means you can use neckties to your advantage as you can turn them into cranks on purpose if you wish so.